Prosumma/hs-migrator/README.md

 # migrator

-A low-level PostgreSQL migration tool written in Haskell.
+A low-level, slightly idiosyncratic PostgreSQL migration tool written in Haskell for my personal use.